3. Seth: The Initiator

 The high God of our culture is a senex god; we are created after this image with a consciousness reflecting this structure. (p.
 14)

-By congealing the infinite depths of the collective unconscious/Cosmic Memory Field with Saturn, the West has not been able to let its God-image die.
+Consider that the Tychonic model, when it is read psychologically, represents congealing the infinite depths of the collective unconscious/Cosmic Memory Field with Saturn.
+Consider that this is a way to think about why the West has not been able to let its senex God-image die.

 I have a personal connection to this.
 I am the 3rd F. C. Reynolds in my family that has been a series of 3.
 During the time of my grandfather, father and myself, we have moved from out of under the malefic influence of Saturn’s Christianity.
 There is a clue to this if you look again at the text of the Old Testament in the First Commandment.
 For Yahew, as Belevolent as they say He is, curses anyone who leaves His fold: